 Who Can and Cannot be a Company Secretary?

-If you appoint a secretary for a private limited company, the secretary can be an individual, including a director or shareholder.
+If you appoint a secretary for a private limited company, the secretary can be an individual, including a director or shareholder and may be a resident anywhere in the world and can be of any nationality.
 The position can also be held by an external company that offers direct CoSec services, like Company Registrations Online.
 However, a company secretary cannot be:

 • A company auditor or an employee of the auditor